brunojppb/brunojppb.github.io/_posts/2015-08-03-ios-push-notifications-for-rails-developers.md

   Are stored on the phone and there is no need for internet connection.

  - Push Notifications:
-  We need to implement a service in our backend to send those messages to the Apple Push Notification Sevice(APNS), which will send the notification to the client's device.
+  We need to implement a service in our backend to send those messages to the Apple Push Notification Service(APNS), which will send the notification to the client's device.

  In my last iOS App, I needed this feature working well with my backend, a Rails application, and I feel like I will have to read those steps again in the future to refresh my memory.
 The focus here is just about Push Notifications.
 I will write a post about Local Notifications.